jonas1ara/73/Problems/Trees/Validate-Binary-Search-Tree/README.md

 1. Left-root-right order guarantees increasing values in a valid BST.

 2. Strict `<` is enforced via `prev.val >= root.val` failing the check.

+3. `prev` is passed by `ref` through a private helper instead of being an instance field, so it can't leak state if the same `Solution` instance is reused across calls.

 ## Suggested practice 🎯